-Digital Access and Equality Digital devices are essential for success in college, especially during this pandemic.
+Digital Access and Equity Digital devices are essential for success in college.
 I recognize that some students are unable to afford the cost of purchasing digital devices and that other students rely on older, more problem-prone devices that frequently break down or become unusable.
 I also recognize that those technology problems can be a significant source of stress for students.
 Given those challenges, I encourage you to contact me if you experience a technology-related problem that interferes with your work in this course.
 This will help me help you find support.